 Lieutenant Wyndham Lewis, Royal Artillery – the painter and author commanded an artillery battery on the Western Front before becoming an official war artist for the Canadian Army.

 Lieutenant A.A Milne, Royal Warwickshire Regiment – poet and author of Winnie the Pooh he served on the Western Front being wounded on the Somme.
 Repatriated home following a serious illness he was transferred to Military Intelligence.
 He also served as a Captain in the Home Guard during World War Two.

 Private John Laurie, Royal Artillery Company – The Shakespearean actor who would find renewed fame in the television series Dad’s Army was so traumatised by his experiences in the war that he rarely spoke about them and refused to watch stock footage of the conflict.
 He served in the Home Guard during World War Two.

 Second-Lieutenant James Whale, the Worcestershire Regiment: The actor and director of such Hollywood movies as Frankenstein, Bride of Frankenstein and the Invisible Man he served in Flanders where he was captured in August 1917, spending the remainder of the war in a German prisoner-of-war camp.

-Sergeant Hector Hugh (HH) Munro, Royal Fusiliers: the Edwardian satirist and author considered one of the greatest proponents of the short story was at the age of 43 officially too old to enlist at the start of the war but did so nonetheless.
-He was shot dead by a German sniper during the Battle of Ancre in November, 1916.
+Sergeant Hector Hugh (HH) Munro, Royal Fusiliers: Edwardian satirist and author considered one of the greatest proponents of the short story was at the age of 43 officially too old to enlist at the start of the war but did so, nonetheless.
+He was shot dead by a German sniper during the Battle of Ancre in November 1916.
 His last words were reported to have been ‘put that bloody cigarette out.’